-Now wait, before you skip to the next item because you’re thinking to yourself I don’t have a yard or I have a black thumb or I’m just too busy, let me ask you this: have you at least checked in your area for farmer’s markets or community gardens that offer compost drop-off sites?
-If you’re a Brooklynite like me, we’ve got tons.
-My system: I keep a plastic bag in the freezer which I put my fruit/veggie scraps in all week (for a complete list of what you can compost in NYC click HERE) and then on Saturdays I carry it down to the farmer’s market in Grand Army Plaza.
+Now wait, before you skip to the next item because you’re thinking to yourself I don’t have a yard or I have a black thumb or I’m just too busy, let me ask you this: have you checked in your area for farmer’s markets or community gardens that offer compost drop-off sites?
+Back when I lived in Brooklyn, New York, I kept a plastic bag in the freezer which I put my fruit/veggie scraps in all week, and then on Saturdays, I carried it down to the farmer’s market and dropped it off.
 So easy!
-Other benefits – I have to take out the trash about half as often, and my trash almost never stinks.
-For a complete list of NYC compost drop-off sites, click HERE.
+Many areas now also offer compost pick-up by the city from spring to fall, so check to see if your city offers this.

 2) Use less paper.

-This a big one, and very far reaching.
+This a big one, and very far-reaching.
 There are many more ways to start using less paper than you might think.
 For example, sign up for paperless statements and start paying all your bills online.
-When traveling, use mobile boarding passes instead of printed tickets (did you know you can purchase NJ Transit tickets on your phone?
-Click HERE.
-You’ll soon be able to do the same for Metro North and LIRR).
-Buy an iPad so you can use PDFs instead of printing out music for teaching and gigs.
-If you get catalogues in the mail, call them up and tell them you don’t want them.
-Use the front and back of paper.
+When traveling, use mobile boarding passes instead of printed tickets.
+If you get catalogs in the mail, call them up and tell them you don’t want them.
+Use the front and back sides of paper.
 The list goes on and on.
 Once you make the change in consciousness about unnecessary paper usage, you’ll find yourself changing your habits.

 3) Shop local.